neil-ji/github-contribution/README.md

 You can find the details about how to use the nodejs built-in module 'path' at [Path - Node.js v18.17.0](https://nodejs.org/dist/latest-v18.x/docs/api/path.html).

-Note: by default, an extension name '.json' will be set automatically, and if you specify another one such as '.js', '.txt', etc., it will be reset to '.json'.
+Note: by default, an extension name `.json` will be set automatically, and another extension name such as `.js, .txt, etc.` will be reset to `.json`.

 ### Use `github-contribution` with CLI